SysKitTeam/docs-point/point-collaborators/reporting/syskit-glossary-icons.md

 Selecting **Sites** on the home page of Syskit Point will open a list with all types of workspaces you can access.

-For more explanations of the terms, click on the names to be redirected to the Microsoft 365 Glossary.
+For more explanations of the terms, click on the names to be redirected to the Microsoft 365 articles.

 | Icon | Workspace | Description |
 |---:|---|---|